openqasm/openqasm/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE] file for details.

 ## Acknowledgments

 * Thanks to the awesome [Quantum Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OpenQASM.

+## Contributing

+If you'd like to help please take a look to our [contribution guidelines](contributing.md).